kind3r/hass-addons/ttlock-hass-integration/DOCS.md

 ignore_crc: true // ignore bad CRC in responses from lock
 debug_communication: true // log BLE communication messages to and from the lock
 debug_mqtt: true // log MQTT messages sent and received
+gateway_debug: true // log websocket messages to and from the gateway
 ```